sumon-ohid/Sumon-ohid/README.md

 # Hi, I'm Sumon!

 ## 🚀 About Me
-I'm a software engineering student at 42 Vienna, diving into the IT world with a passion for hands-on learning.
+I'm a software engineering mastery student at 42 Vienna, diving into the IT world with a passion for hands-on learning.
 I'm super eager to solve real-world problems.
 I want to turn my curiosity into cool solutions that make a difference.
 I believe challenges are just chances to learn, and I'm all about working together and being